Johnssonslotion/Johnssonslotion/README.md

 - 👋 Hi, I’m @Johnssonslotion
-- 👀 I’m interested in XAI and Image processing, data visualization It's Brand new from 2022
+- 👀 I’m interested in XAI and Image processing, data visualization
+- This account's brand new Since March of 2022
-Plz contact JohnPark@Johnssonslab.info
+- Plz contact JohnPark@Johnssonslab.info

 <!---
 Johnssonslotion/Johnssonslotion is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.